arm61/isis_school/_sources/5_fitting_processes_and_problems/how_to_leverage_our_prior_knowledge.md

 # How to leverage our prior knowledge?

 In the introduction to model-dependent analysis, it was suggested that constructing a model and therefore biasing the analysis was acceptable, **if the model is founded in logic**.
-We can take this one step further but designing out model-dependent analysis such that we impose prior expectations about the values of parameters we are looking to probe.
+We can take this one step further by designing out model-dependent analysis such that we impose prior expectations about the values of parameters we are looking to probe.
 We achieve this using Bayes theorem {cite}`bayes_essay_1763`,

 ```{math}